 You can opt to have a single vent or dual vents in your jackets.
 Single vents are more casual and American and should be worn in blazers, sport coats, and business suits.
 Dual vents are more formal and European and should be worn in business and formal suits.
 Vents should always be worn in your jackets as they allow the jacket body to properly drape over your hips and prevent the jacket from bunching up when you are seated.
 With either vent option, your jackets should always be long enough to cover your rear.

 The area in which most men struggle in proper suit fitting is the shoulders.
 Most men will buy a suit that is too large in the shoulders or one with pads that are too thick.
 Both of these will have the same visual effect of your suiting wearing you instead of you wearing your suit.

 Your suits should be tailored to follow the natural lines of your body without restricting any movement.
 If your suit is baggy enough that it is impossible or difficult to tell what your natural build is beneath it, you will need to size down or have it brought in.
 If your suit is tight enough that it constricts your motion or there is visible pull in areas like the buttons and the seams, you need to size up to be able to get a proper fit.
 Slim suits are flattering on all body types while tight or baggy suits flatter no man.
 This applies to the body of the jacket, the fit of the shoulders, and the width of the sleeves.

 You should stick with medium-sized lapels.
-This is anywhere between three and three and a half inches.
+This is anywhere between three and four inches.
 Anything smaller than that will make your head look too small for your body.
 Anything larger will make your shoulders disappear.

 You can wear both peak and notch lapels and should follow the rules of formality.
 Peak lapels are more formal and notch lapels are more casual.